SAP/openui5-website/data/events/ui5ers-31.md

 location: via ZOOM
 logo: ./logos/ui5ers.svg
 speakers:
-- Holger Schaefer
+- Holger Schäfer
 url: https://sap-se.zoom.com/j/94833714827
 ---
 The agenda is not finalized yet, but we have some good ideas already.
-Thus, Holger Schaefer from the UI5 community will once again grace us with his presence, this time presenting the VitePress framework he built using UI5 Web Components.
+Thus, Holger Schäfer from the UI5 community will once again grace us with his presence, this time presenting the VitePress framework he built using UI5 Web Components.
-In addition, we are excited to host members of our UI5 Flexibility team, who will share their latest thriumps in UI adaptation.
+In addition, we are excited to host members of our UI5 Flexibility team, who will share their latest achievements in UI adaptation.

 So stay tuned and don't miss out to join in!